 One feature of

-Applying a target should be done with caution, as the attribute’s value will be applied to all links on a page that don’t have a hard coded target already set.
-It matters not whether the link is a relative or absolute.
+target should be done with caution, as the attribute’s value will be applied to all links on a page that don’t have their own

 So declaring the following: